CuriousPan/FaceMaskDetection/README.md

 Firstly, download image dataset.
 I used [image dataset](https://www.kaggle.com/omkargurav/face-mask-dataset) from [Kaggle.com](https://www.kaggle.com/).

 Then prepare it in readable for CNN format.
-Here we use OpenCV, Numpy and sklearn libraries.
+Here we use keras, OpenCV, Numpy and sklearn libraries.

 ```python
 labels = ["with_mask", "without_mask"]